This chapter is being reviewed in light of comments solicited by the Committee from the public.

 Local Governing Body Liability

-A local governing body is liable under § 1983 only when an “action pursuant to official municipal policy of some nature caused a constitutional tort” and not on the basis of respondeat superior.
+A local governing body is not liable under § 1983 "unless action pursuant to official municipal policy of some nature caused a constitutional tort."
 Monell v.
 Dep’t of Social Servs. of City of New York, 436 U.S. 658, 691 (1978).
-“The ‘official policy’ requirement ‘was intended to distinguish acts of the municipality from acts of employees of the municipality,’ and thereby make clear that municipal liability is limited to action for which the municipality is actually responsible.”
+But see Instruction 9.7 (addressing ratification and causation). "[A] municipality cannot be held liable under §1983 on a respondeat superior theory."
+Monell, 436 U.S. at 691.
+"The ‘official policy’ requirement ‘was intended to distinguish acts of the municipality from acts of employees of the municipality,’ and thereby make clear that municipal liability is limited to action for which the municipality is actually responsible."
 Pembaur v.
 City of Cincinnati, 475 U.S. 469, 479-80 (1986) (emphasis in original).
-Because there are several ways to establish “Monell liability,” see Christie v.
+Because there are several ways to establish "Monell liability," see Christie v.
 Iopa, 176 F.3d 1231, 1235 (9th Cir.1999), the Committee also includes in this chapter separate elements instructions for several bases of such liability (Instructions 9.5, 9.6, 9.7, and 9.8).

 Eleventh Amendment Immunity

-In contrast to a state or state agency, the Eleventh Amendment does not bar suits against state officials in their individual or official capacities.
-See Hafer v.
-Melo, 502 U.S. 21, 26 (1991).
-A state official sued in his or her official capacity is treated as a § 1983 person if only prospective injunctive relief is sought because “official-capacity actions for prospective relief are not treated as actions against the State.”
+In contrast to a state or state agency, a state official may be sued in his or her official capacity under § 1983, but only for prospective injunctive relief.
+This is because "official-capacity actions for prospective relief are not treated as actions against the State."
 Will, 491 U.S. at 71 n.10.
-A state official may be sued in his or her individual capacity for damages.
+A state official may be sued under § 1983 in his or her individual capacity for damages.
 Kentucky v.
 Graham, 473 U.S. 159, 165 (1985); but see Avalos v.
 Baca, 596 F.3d 583, 587 (9th Cir.2010) (holding that in order to be individually liable under § 1983, individual must personally participate in alleged rights deprivation).